Pest control hub

-Preferred habitats include open or regenerating forest/scrub and forest margins (including pine plantations as well as native vegetation).
-Also, short-stature plant communities, and road and rail corridors.
+Preferred habitats include open, regenerating forest or scrub and forest margins (including pine plantations as well as native vegetation).
+Also, short-stature plant communities, road and rail corridors.
 It colonises predominantly open sites, growth is slower in shade.
-High fertility, high pH soils are preferred.
-It tolerates range of soil moisture from damp gullies to moderate drought, and is fairly frost tolerant.
+Highly fertile and high pH soils are preferred.
+It tolerates a range of soil moisture, from damp gullies to moderate drought and is fairly frost tolerant.

 Sycamore is present in the region but its distribution has never been formally surveyed.

 Sycamore seedlings grow rapidly, and it is a competitive coloniser of open sites.
 A persistent seedling bank can form under shade.
 There is potential for the seedling bank to rapidly exploit future canopy openings but growth rates remain very slow under intact canopy.
 It is less competitive on low fertility soils, with a possible allelopathic effect that suppresses other plants.

 Copious seed production (over 10,000 seeds per tree per year).
 Germination occurs in spring as dormancy is broken by winter.
 The seed bank is unlikely to persist beyond a single season.

 Vectors of spread: Locally wind and gravity dispersed (mostly up to 50-100m), also some downstream dispersal by water.

 - Dig out small plants (all year round): dispose of at refuse transfer station, dry and burn or compost.